 People are always finding damaged butterflies.
 Our instinct is to keep them indoors until they naturally expire.
-Others raise butterflies only to find that when the adult emerges, they cannot be released outdoors immediately due to bad weather.
-The question always arises, “How and what can we feed butterflies?”
+Others raise butterflies only to find that, when the adult emerges, they cannot be released outdoors immediately due to bad weather.
+The question always arises: “How and what can we feed our butterflies?”

 (Photos are located lower on this page)

 Before we say anything else, we want to remind you that a butterfly rarely eats anything the day it emerges.
 If you have a butterfly that emerged that day, do NOT try to make it eat.
 Wait until the next day before offering it food.First, the type of food must be chosen.
 Because it is difficult to keep a plant full of nectar producing flowers blooming indoors, most of us use an alternate food.
 There are many types of food that will feed butterflies well.
 Fruit juice, 15% honey water, 15% sugar water, or Gatorade are the easiest for us.

 If we use Gatorade, we often simply fill the Gatorade bottle lid with Gatorade.
 A small cup or votive candle holder can be filled with marbles and juice.
 A paper towel that is soaked in the liquid and placed on a saucer works great.
 The main idea is to provide the liquid in a manner that won’t soak the butterfly with sticky fluid.
 A small bowl with a plastic pot scrubber works well to provide food while protecting the butterfly from the sticky liquid.
 If you choose to use a scrubber, be sure to use a plastic one, not a metal scrubber.